Nubian bustard: Conservation

-Cultural Signifigance
+Cultural significance

 The Nubian bustard has limited cultural significance compared to some other bustard species, largely due to its occurrence in sparsely populated regions and its relative obscurity even among local communities.
 However, where the species persists, it is known to local nomadic peoples as a source of meat.

 The species' extreme rarity and the remoteness of its habitat prevent any significant ecotourism value, though birdwatchers occasionally seek the species in Niger and Chad.

 The species has gained unfortunate notoriety as a prized quarry for falconers from the Arabian Peninsula, contributing to hunting pressure.
 Traditional Arab falconry has historically targeted various bustard species, and the Nubian bustard's occurrence in accessible desert regions has made it vulnerable to organized hunting expeditions.